Chapter 7: Fells Point

 Leticia Garza was smaller than the dream.

-That was the first thing.
-In the dream, Maren had been inside a body that was shorter, heavier, wider through the hips, broader in the feet — a body built for carrying, for work, for the particular endurance of women who have never not been tired.
+In the dream, Maren had carried a body wider through the hips, broader in the feet — built for carrying.
 That body had picked up a screaming child and run through a burning hallway on feet that left skin on the floor.

 The woman in the hospital bed weighed maybe a hundred and ten pounds.
-The burns ran from her left shoulder down across her torso and hip, wrapped in layers of gauze and silver sulfadiazine that turned the bandages a dull, medicinal gray.
-Her right hand was bandaged to the wrist — the hand that had grabbed the window latch, Maren knew, the hand where blisters had risen like bubbles in paint — and Maren’s own palm throbbed once, a ghost-blister that had no business being there.
+The burns ran from her left shoulder down across her torso and hip, wrapped in gauze.
+Her right hand was bandaged to the wrist — the hand that had grabbed the window latch — and Maren’s own palm throbbed once, a ghost-blister that had no business being there.
 Her face was untouched.
 Dark hair pulled back.
 Brown eyes open, tracking Maren from the doorway.

 “Ms. Garza?
 My name is Maren Cole.
 I’m a victim advocate.”
 She let her arms hang loose at her sides, fingers still.
 Kept her voice in the register she’d spent eleven years building — warm, unhurried, the voice that said I have time and you are safe.
 “I’m looking into the fire at your building.
 I wondered if I could sit with you.”